Prachifox/ML/README.md

 # ML
-Repository for ML practice and projects
+Repository for ML practice .